jayporta/no-navbars/README.md

 Since this is my personal project I'm building this my way (hmf!):

-JavaScript Standard because it supports my decision to [not use semicolons](https://www.youtube.com/watch?v=Qlr-FGbhKaI).
+Linting with JavaScript Standard rules because it supports my decision to [not use semicolons](https://www.youtube.com/watch?v=Qlr-FGbhKaI).
 If anything breaks because of a missing semicolon, consider it a win for Team Semicolon.

-A different way of organizing files so there's less digging through nested directories.
+Experimenting with a different way of organizing files so there's less digging through nested directories.

 (WIP)